 What Were Our Research Questions?

 - What are the technology experiences (training, tools used, required job tasks, barriers, wishes) of workers with visual impairments who are in the workforce, seeking to join the workforce, or employed in the workforce within the last 5 years?

 - What mainstream and assistive technology tools allow workers with visual impairments to be successful and productive in their work tasks?

 How Did We Answer Our Research Questions?

-To answer our questions, we are taking a multi-pronged approach by doing the following:
+To answer our questions, we took a multi-pronged approach: